api-platform/docs/core/operations.md

     </resource>
 </resources>
 ```

+In the previous examples, the `method` attribute is mandatory, because the operation name doesn't match a supported HTTP
+method.

 Note that the operation name, here `api_questions_answer_get_subresource`, is the important keyword.
 It'll be automatically set to `$resources_$subresource(s)_get_subresource`.
 To find the correct operation name you